hubbs52/hubbs52/README.md

 ## Hi there 👋
+My name is Ryan, and I am new to the Github community.

+I am currently finishing a masters program in data analytics with an area of specialization in finance.
+Over the past few years, I have been developing my skills in SQL, R, SAS, Python, Alteryx, and various statistical and predictive modeling tools and techniques.

+In addition, I am a project manager for a large healthcare organization.
+I currently specialize in robotic process automation projects for finance teams.
+However, my team is also involved in AI projects.

+- 📫 How to reach me: https://www.linkedin.com/in/rhubble/
+- 😄 Pronouns: he/him
+- ⚡ Fun fact: Even though I have Viking lineage, I am a huge Green Bay Packers fan.

 <!--
 **hubbs52/hubbs52** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.